mozilla/oi-fenix-campaign/README.md

 Now you can access the website for it at ```localhost:4000```.

-**Note:** When running locally, screenshots won't be appended to the resulting GitHub Issue

 ### Without Docker

 If you wanna use it without docker, you can run it by: